Density of reflection resonances in one-dimensional disordered Schr\"odinger operators: Invariant imbedding approach for the continuous model with white-noise potential

 \subsubsection{WKB method}

-In the so-called short-sample (or ballistic) regime, characterized by the condition $\ell_\text{L}\gg L$~\cite{Her19} the particle wave function is only weakly affected by the disorder and spread over the entire medium.
-As a consequence, it strongly interacts with the boundaries and we expect the resonances to be short-lived, with large widths $\Gamma$.
-Starting from the Fokker-Planck equation~\eqref{FPr}, we develop a theory for the distribution of resonance widths in this limit, which, to the best of our knowledge, has not been discussed in the literature.
+In the so-called short-sample (or ballistic) regime, characterized by the condition $L\ll\ell_\text{L}$~\cite{Her19} the particle wave function is only weakly affected by the disorder and spread over the entire medium.
+As a consequence, it strongly interacts with the boundaries and we expect the resonances to be short-lived, with large widths $\Gamma$ of the order of $\Gamma_\text{S}=k/L$.
+Starting from the Fokker-Planck equation~\eqref{FPr}, we develop a theory for the distribution of resonance widths in this limit, which, to the best of our knowledge, has not yet been discussed in the literature.